albertogg/albertogg.github.com/_drafts/deploying-with-mina-and-rbenv.md

 end

 # Put any custom mkdir's in here for when `mina setup` is ran.
-# For Rails apps, we'll make some of the shared paths that are shared between
-# all releases.
 desc "Deploys the current version to the server." task :deploy => :environment do deploy do